davdroman/swiftui-navigation-transitions/Documentation/Custom-Transitions.md

 This second, more interesting entry point is one reminiscent of SwiftUI's asymmetric transition API.
 As the name suggest, this transition splits the `push` transition from the `pop` transition, to make them as different as you wish.

 You can use this method with a pair of `NavigationTransition` values or, more importantly, a pair of `AtomicTransition` values.
-Most transitions will utilize the latter due to its superior granularity for customization.
+Most transitions will utilize the latter due to its superior granularity.

 ---